Doing Business in Trondheim

 Trondheim is ideally located in the centre of Norway on the main Norwegian highway E6.
 This makes it easily accessible by car (+/- 500 km from Oslo).
 As the hub between the north and the south of Norway, Trondheim is an important rail hub as well.
 The Trondheim Central Station (Trondheim S) connects Trondheim with Oslo in the south and Bodø up north.

 Trondheim has a international airport, Værnes, offering direct flights to among others London and Amsterdam and a wide range of domestic destinations.
-The airport is accessible within 30 minutes by car, train or bus.
+Plus, the airport is accessible within 30 minutes by car, train or bus.

 Tech and Innovation Capital of Norway

 Oslo is the largest city and is seen as as the main business centre of Norway.
 Stavanger is the oil capital of Norway and Bergen is a large shipping and tourism hub.
-Where does that leave Trondheim?
+So where does that leave Trondheim?
 Trondheim could be called the science, technology and innovation city of Norway.
-It is well-known as a knowledge and business centre for marine and aquaculture business.
+That is because the city is well-known as a knowledge and business centre for marine and aquaculture business.
 There are a few key organizations that make Trondheim the tech and innovation hub it is.

 SINTEF

 It is home to Scandinavia’s largest independent research organization, SINTEF.
 Its main areas or research are: Health Technology and society, Oil and energy, ICT, Materials and chemistry, Construction and Marine science.
 This research institute is a large accelerator of innovation and growth, not only in Trondheim but all over Norway.
-Many startups have spun out directly or indirectly from SINTEF.
+Because of that, many startups have spun out directly or indirectly from SINTEF.
 In addition to this, the institute has established a seed investment fund to stimulate commercial application of research and development.

 NTNU Trondheim University of Technology